hashstation/hashstation/docs/guide/start.md

-Getting Started with Fitcrack
+Getting Started with Hashstation
 =============================

-Welcome to Fitcrack – The distributed password cracking system.
+Welcome to Hashstation – The distributed password cracking system.
 This is your comprehensive and friendly user's guide.
-It focuses on the Webadmin app, which is the primary way of controlling the Fitcrack system.
+It focuses on the Webadmin app, which is the primary way of controlling the Hashstation system.
 It was designed to be elegant and as user-friendly as possible for a password cracking control panel.
 Here's what you can expect to find in this documentaion:

 - Getting familliar with the interface
-- An overview of how Fitcrack works
+- An overview of how Hashstation works
 - How to connect compute nodes
 - How to create a cracking job
 - What options are available for cracking